ryannix123/single-node-openshift/SNOing.md

 # Add a Let's Encrypt wildcard certificate for the console and router

-**You should run instructions should run from a RHEL based system.
+**You should run these instructions should run from a RHEL based system.
 [You can use up to 16 free subscriptions of RHEL.](https://developers.redhat.com/articles/faqs-no-cost-red-hat-enterprise-linux#general)** I run RHEL from a Virtualbox VM.

 1. Download OpenShift command line client by browsing to [https://mirror.openshift.com/pub/openshift-v4/x86_64/clients/ocp/stable/](https://mirror.openshift.com/pub/openshift-v4/x86_64/clients/ocp/stable/) and download the client appropriate for your system.